nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 If after that you are able to successfully connect to the database and see the schemas and tables you are interested in, then you are good to go to the next steps.

-## STEP 4: Creating a ".env" File to Store Information About Your Database Connection
+## Step 4: Creating a ".env" File to Store Information About Your Database Connection

 It's a good practice to create a `.env` file to store sensitive information about your project.
 This way, your application will become less vulnerable to malicious attacks.
 Each developer involved in the creation of the project should create their own `.env` file in which they will place their credentials to the database, see template below.